-While being parents you always praise the advancement of technology and the improvement in cellphone technology, you must also be aware of the dangers of sexting that might put you in great concern if you have teenage children at home.
-If your have a hint that your kid may be involved in the act, you must also realize that it is not a crime that he or she is involved in.
-Actually, sexting is often practiced by children in their adolescence as they see it as an innovative and experimental activity to explore their body and that of their partners in the act and share it with their peer group, which they have never experienced earlier.
+While being parents you always praise the advancement of cellphone technology, you must also be aware of the dangers of sexting that might put you in great concern if you have teenagers at home.
+If you have a hint that your kid may be involved in the act, you must also realize that it is not a crime that he or she is involved in.
+Actually, teenagers often engage in sexting.
+They see it as an innovative and experimental activity.
+It helps them to explore their body and that of the others.
+Something which they have never experienced earlier.

 Is it really that serious?

 The concern of the parents is obvious.
 The act of sexting involves legal implications, health concerns, and mental changes.
 These might be detrimental for the child’s healthy development.
 The immediate drawback of sexting is that it might create a strong ramification among the sender of the message as well as his or her peer group.
 This is especially the case when the image concerns nudity or other sexually explicit materials.

 Sexting also causes distracted attention and diminished concentration.
 This ultimately hampers the academic life of a child.
 Although some countries also lay strong legal actions against the act, the invasion into one’s private life by virtue of sexting, whether your kid is directly involved or not, might have a lasting impact on him or her.